• Skip to primary navigation

 Cataract: Cataract refers to the cloudiness of the lenses.
 It has no impact on the cornea; therefore, LASIK essentially cannot prevent it, fix it, or induce it, for that matter.
 Cataracts can be corrected with the help of artificial implant surgery.

-Presbyopia: Presbyopia is a condition that impairs a person from focusing on nearby objects clearly.
-Presbyopia occurs with age as the lens becomes less flexible.
 The part of the eye that helps focus is the lens and not the cornea.
-Therefore, for those with presbyopia, reading glasses are necessary.
+Therefore, for those with presbyopia, reading glasses is necessary.
 LASIK surgery has no correlation with presbyopia, so there is a chance you may still develop it even after LASIK.

 Parting thoughts